kelsey-schenk/horiseonmarketing_kschenk/README.md

 # horiseonmarketing_kschenk

 # Purpose
-To make a website that specializes in online brand management more acessible.
+To make a website that specializes in online brand management more accessible.

 # Built With
 * HTML